 - 2 tbsp Oil (vegetable or sunflower)

-Start with your batter.
-Grab a suitably sized bowl, pour in your flour and make a small well in the centre.
+- Start with your batter.
+Grab a suitably sized bowl, pour in 1cup flour and make a small well in the centre.
 Pour in 1 cup beaten eggs, then whisk until smooth.
-Gradually pour in your milk, whisking in between to ensure all lumps are smoothed out.
-Add a pinch of salt and pepper, give it a final whisk, then cover and set aside for as long as you have time for (30 minutes up until in the fridge overnight.
+Gradually pour in 1cup/250ml milk, whisking in between to ensure all lumps are smoothed out.
+Add a pinch of salt and pepper, give it a final whisk, then cover and set aside for as long as you have time for (30 minutes up until in the fridge overnight).

-Place your sausages in a suitably sized pan with 2 tbsp of oil.
-Pop in the oven at 220c/430f for 10-12 minutes until they begin to brown on the top and the oil is piping hot.
+- Place 8-10 sausages in a suitably sized dish with 2 tbsp of oil.
+Pop in the oven at 220c/430f for 10-12 minutes, or until they begin to brown on the top and the oil is piping hot.
 Important that the oil is piping hot!